 Woman killed after being hit by bus in Shahbagh

-A woman was killed after being hit by a bus in Dhaka's Shahbagh area this morning.
+A woman was killed after being hit by a bus in Dhaka's Shahbagh area yesterday morning.

 The identity of the woman, aged around 45, could not be known immediately.